emirgencler/SurvivorGame/README.md

 - Compares survival rates across all enemy types and difficulties
 - Uses ablation methodology to isolate the impact of each game mechanic

-This approach demonstrates how **statistical analysis can replace manual playtesting** during development—a technique used by AAA studios for balancing card games, roguelikes, and procedural content.
+This approach demonstrates how statistical analysis can replace manual playtesting during development.

-The project combines **game development** with **data science**, showing that well-designed systems can be validated mathematically before players ever see them.
+The project combines game development with data science, showing that well-designed systems can be validated mathematically before players ever see them.